Latest Fluent (BLEND) News Update

 TLDR

-The chatter around BLEND has cooled from its listing frenzy, settling into a mix of cautious optimism and testnet speculation.
+The chatter around $BLEND is a mix of post-listing euphoria and cautious optimism about its unique tech.
 Here’s what’s trending:

 Deep Dive